apache/spark/BREEZE.rst

   providers.
 If you want to manage airflow separately and then add providers individually, you can use those.
 Use ``no-providers`` mode for that.

-In case someone modifies setup.py, the ``CRON`` scheduled CI build automatically upgrades and pushes changed to the constraint files, however you can also perform test run of this locally using the procedure described in `<CONTRIBUTING.rst#manually-generating-constraint-files>`_ which utilises multiple processors on your local machine to generate such constraints faster.
+In case someone modifies setup.py, the scheduled CI Tests automatically upgrades and pushes changes to the constraint files, however you can also perform test run of this locally using the procedure described in `<CONTRIBUTING.rst#manually-generating-constraint-files>`_ which utilises multiple processors on your local machine to generate such constraints faster.